TanishqSingla/my-website/src/content/post/where-does-any-fit.md

 };
 ```

-Your eyes trained on countless code reviews might be looking at the use of any, and thinking if it can be typed more, what about using unknown .
+Your eyes trained on countless code reviews might be looking at the use of `any`, and thinking if it can be typed more, what about using `unknown`.

-You don't need to, use of any as a constraint is perfect here, which is the reason why they are present everywhere when you look at the Utility types.
+You don't need to, use of `any` as a constraint is perfect here, which is the reason why they are present everywhere when you look at the Utility types.

 Conclusions

-any works best when used in making constraints to your generics or utility types.
+`any` works best when used in making constraints to your generics or utility types.